Bryan Fairfax, 8th Lord Fairfax of Cameron: Correspondence with Washington

 The difference in our political Sentiments never made any change in my friendship for you, and the favorable Sentiments I ever entertained of your hon'r, leaves me without a doubt that you would say any thing, or do any thing injurious to the cause we are engaged in after having pledged your word to the contrary.
 I therefore give my consent readily ...

 Personal life

 In 1757, after a whirlwind social scene in Westmoreland and Essex County, Fairfax's brother-in-law John Carlyle caught up with him in the Annapolis jail and brought him back to Belvoir.

-In 1759, he married Elizabeth Cary (1738–1778), daughter of Colonel Wilson Cary and Sarah Pate.
-Elizabeth was the sister of his brother's wife, Sally Cary Fairfax.
+In 1759, he married Elizabeth Cary, Lady Fairfax of Cameron (1738–1778), daughter of Colonel Wilson Cary and Sarah Pate.
+Lady Fairfax of Cameron was the sister of his brother's wife, Sally Cary Fairfax.
 Together, Bryan and Elizabeth had three children: